sergiofrubio/sergiofrubio/README.md

 # ¡Hi, I'm Sergio!

 ## About me
-I am a Computer Science student and a developer passionate about technology and programming.
-I have a strong and deep knowledge in Programming and Relational Databases Fundamentals as well as Arithmetic in Java.
-In addition, I am able to highlight my skills in Web Development using Java, PHP and Kotlin for Android Apps.
+I am a Backend developer and Computer Engineering student passionate about technology and programming.
+I have a  solid experience in Web (Java and PHP) and Android development.
+I am always committed to writing clean code, following style guides, design patterns in OOP and the principles of best programming practices.

 ## Interests
 - Web Development